badumbatish/bril/README.md

 ## Write an optimizer!

 Check out [examples/remove_nops](examples/remove_nops) for a simple, complete example of how to write an optimization pass for Bril.

+For our group, all passes are organized into passes/ in src/
+## Testing our group's optimizer

+cd into src/

+Run
+brench brench.toml